 The balance organs in both ears normally work together.
 If one side stops working effectively there becomes an imbalance of information often causing rotatory vertigo. e.g. after a vertigo attack, the patient might veer off to one side when walking.
 The brain needs to adapt to new information and adjust the balance system to these changes.
 Customized exercises are used to provide the brain with the information it needs to make these changes.

-There is a memory bank in your brain which stores information from your eyes, body, and balance organs.
-If there has been an upset within the balance system, the memory bank losses information.
+There is a memory bank in your brain that stores information from your eyes, body, and balance organs.
+Suppose there has been an upset within the balance system, the memory bank losses information.
 Balance retraining exercises help to restore this information with new information which strengthens the balance system, thus reducing your vertigo and improving your balance.

 Continually repeating the actions that bring on the symptoms of dizziness or vertigo will eventually accustom the body to those actions and strengthen neural pathways.